-On the following page is GSSM's organizational Chart as of July 2011.
-It shows the creation of a Registrar position to support needed functions.
-In addition, it shows early re-organization steps to include both a Computer Science/Mathematics Division within academics, the addition of Chief Information Officer position and the privately funded Director of GSSM's Economics & Finance institute.
+On the following page is GSSM's organizational Chart as of June 2013.
+It shows new faculty, a new VP for Academics and staff positions required to support needed growth functions.
+In addition, it shows earlier re-organization steps to include both a Computer Science/Mathematics Division within academics, the addition of Chief Information Officer position and the privately funded Director of GSSM's Economics & Finance institute.